mayberryjp/netflowips/README.md

 Take control of your home network with **HomelabIDS**.
 Start monitoring, detecting, and protecting your network today!

----

-Let me know if you need further adjustments or additional sections!

----

-Here’s the configuration documentation formatted appropriately for a README.md file on GitHub:

----

 # **HomelabIDS Configuration Documentation**